Troubleshooting Problems With VoIP? Try These VoIP Fixes

 - Network Stress Testing A Network Health Check is something that not all VoIP providers offer that will help stop most VoIP problems before they start.
 Because an ounce of prevention is worth a pound of cure, we designed this network assessment to catch any bottlenecks and weaknesses on a network before burdening it with a hosted telephone system.
 Just like banks are required to conduct stress tests and architects need to run simulations on structural integrity to ensure the strength of their systems, a Network Health Check is the same type of thorough analysis of a business’ entire network ecosystem.
 This means that any bottlenecks or stress points can be identified and corrected before they result in jitter, latency, or even an overload on the network a business relies on.

 - Network Optimization One of the most commonly overlooked issues a company can have when it begins using VoIP is not ensuring that its network is optimized to handle voice traffic.
 Considering that the demands of an enterprise telephone system are so much greater than simple web and email traffic that an office typically uses, without optimal use restrictions, a company’s phone network can be affected by excessive video streaming or other high-bandwidth events.
-VoIP Clear Fix is the brand-agnostic and award winning process of galvanizing a hosted business telephone service against even the most prolific cat video binges.
+VPN for VoIP is the brand-agnostic and award winning process of galvanizing a hosted business telephone service against even the most prolific cat video binges.

 - Lather, Rinse, Repeat This isn’t a reminder to wash your hair, but a reminder of the importance of repetition.
 Just like PC’s need to be defragged and rebooted from time to time, so too does a network responsible for a VoIP connection require some maintenance, too.
 Because VoIP is hosted remotely, the engineers of the company offering the service will manage the servers and software that the actual telephone connections originate from.
 What isn’t on their radar, however, is the quality and maintenance of any single business’ access to that software via its internet connection.
 Conducting initial stress testing and optimization is critical for ensuring that you can maximize the power of your hosted telephone network, but maintaining that quality long term requires that the network is serviced periodically, as well.
 Some ISP’s will offer this service as part of a business internet connection, but they are less capable of optimizing networks for VoIP than a trained telecommunications engineer.
 Network Monitoring Services from a VoIP provider guarantee that the investments a business makes in their initial network configurations are preserved and capitalized on for as long as they are needed.